Gorka Márquez: Series 22: with Dr. Punam Krishan

-Ballando con las Estrellas
+Bailando con las Estrellas

-Marquez features on the Spanish version of Strictly Come Dancing which is called "Ballando con las Estrellas".
+Marquez features on the Spanish version of Strictly Come Dancing which is called "Bailando con las Estrellas".

 Since Season 2, he has been a judge on the show.
 Due to this, in 2025, he did not get a celebrity partner in the UK Strictly Come Dancing, due to priority of filming commitments in Spain.

 Dance tours and other professional engagements

 In October 2025 Márquez announced he would be teaching & performing with Karen Hauer at Donahey's 2026 Dancing with The Stars Weekends.

 Strictly Come Dancing Christmas Special

 He danced with his partner, Gemma, for the 2019 Strictly Come Dancing Christmas Special.

 It was announced he would dance with Keisha Buchanan for the 2023 Strictly Come Dancing Christmas Special.

+He danced with Vogue Williams in the 2024 Strictly Come Dancing Christmas Special after her original partner Carlos Gu got injured.

 Personal life

 Márquez got engaged to the British actress Gemma Atkinson on Valentine's Day 2021.
 Atkinson gave birth to a baby girl, Mia on 4 July 2019.
 On 19 July 2023, Atkinson announced she had given birth to their second child, a boy, Thiago Thomas.

 In 2025 Márquez was a substitute, in the Rest of the World team, in the Soccer Aid for UNICEF game, who were victorious defeating England XI 5–4.

 He is a supporter of Manchester United F. C.